enso-org/enso/doc/design/type-system/type-discipline.md

 - Do we want the ability to support duplicate row labels?
 - Handling of async exceptions like OTP.
 What is the impact on inference?

+- What do we want to do about resource usage and leakage?
+C++ has `~`, rust has `drop`; what does Luna have?
+The explicit bracket pattern seems to be fairly 'not nice' for novice users.

 <!-- Ara -->

 - Can we use RAE's 'PICO' encoding of dependent types with our structural type inference mechanism in Luna (i.e. does 'BAKE' support it)?
 - Do we _have_ to have ordering constraints on definitions?
 - What is the tension between QTT and RAE's thesis in terms of performance?
   + QTT records usage information for every type and term, whereas BAKE currently requires explicit annotation of relevance, though propagated, to make erasure decisions.
 - Am I satisfied that our possible choices of dependent type systems are able to